 So what do you do if you suddenly inherit, win or earn a big lump of cash?

-According to specialist advisers, there are a few things you can do to keep you head – and your cash – while people all around are losing theirs:
+Well there are a few things you can do to keep you head – and your cash – while people all around are losing theirs:

 - Take some time – at least three months – to address the emotional fall-out connected to coming into money, it’s a big change!
 It will take a while for you to adjust to your new-found situation and work out properly what you want to do with it.
 Put the money in a high-interest cash savings account while you’re mulling it over.
 Check out our savings section for more information.